Law Office of Jeff Augustini

 Currently representing a cannabis client in a lawsuit against the Department of Cannabis Control arising out of the DCC's failure to flag irregular transactions in its track and trace program, leading to the exponential rise of burner distributors that sell substantial quantities of unregulated and untaxed cannabis on the black market.
 After the trial court erroneously sustained the DCC's demurrer without leave to amend, we appealed, and after oral argument the Court of Appeals reversed the trial court decision in a unanimous published written opinion..

 Currently representing Catalyst-Fontana in a mandamus action against the City of Fontana arising out of the City's denial of its business license application.
+In connection with the litigation, the client and the City amicably resolved the dispute and the client was awarded a license to operate in the City.

 Successfully represented a medical marijuana dispensary license applicant in a mandamus challenge to the application and licensee selection process employed by the City of San Bernardino.
 As a result of the litigation, and to resolve the litigation, the City agreed to issue a business license to the client.